hannorein/rebound/README.rst

  s       | Toggle three dimensional spheres (looks better)/points (draws faster) g       | Toggle ghost boxes r       | Reset view.
-Press multiple times to change orientation. x/X     | Move to a coordinate system centered on a particle (note: does not work if particle array is constantly resorted, i.e. in a tree.) t       | Show tree structure. m       | Show center of mass in tree structure (only available when t is toggled on). p       | Save screen shot to file. c       | Toggle clear screen after each time-step. w       | Draw orbits as wires (particle with index 0 is central object).
+Press multiple times to change orientation. x/X     | Move to a coordinate system centred on a particle (note: does not work if particle array is constantly resorted, i.e. in a tree.) t       | Show tree structure. m       | Show centre of mass in tree structure (only available when t is toggled on). p       | Save screen shot to file. c       | Toggle clear screen after each time-step. w       | Draw orbits as wires (particle with index 0 is central object).